Exhibitions in Special Collections and University Archives

-The Special Collections and University Archives exhibition program features thematic displays of our unique.
-The exhibits focus on a wide range of subjects and are composed of books, manuscripts, ephemera, three-dimensional objects, and multi-media items.
-Special Collections and University Archives also sponsors a number of outreach programs in support of our major Maryland Room Gallery exhibits.
+The Special Collections and University Archives exhibition program features thematic displays of our unique collections.
+The exhibitions cover on a wide range of subjects and are composed of books, manuscripts, ephemera, three-dimensional objects, and multi-media items.
+Special Collections and University Archives also sponsors a number of outreach programs in support of our major Maryland Room Gallery Exhibitions.

 All exhibits are free to the public.

 Since 1969, Maryland Public Television (née the Maryland Center for Public Broadcasting) has created original public programming designed to serve the educational, cultural, and entertainment interests of Maryland citizens.
 Over the last five decades, MPT has earned both regional and national acclaim, becoming one of the nation’s top producing PBS stations and maintaining consistently high production standards with programs that have been viewed worldwide.

 In 2019, MPT celebrates its 50th anniversary with an exhibit that illustrates the station’s origins, showcases the best of its programs through artifacts and digitized videos, and gives visitors behind-the-scenes glimpses into the impressive array of ideas, people, and technology that have helped make MPT a national leader in public television and a treasured resource for the state.

 This exhibition and database features material from the Katherine Anne Porter holdings in Special Collections and University Archives at the University of Maryland.
 This material was digitized as part of the Katherine Anne Porter Correspondence Project.
 The project includes digital surrogates of approximately 3,800 articles of correspondence which spans the years of 1912-1977.